tldr-pages/tldr/pages/common/just.md

 `just --init`

-- Edit justfile with editor given by $VISUAL or $EDITOR, falling back to vim:
+- Edit justfile in the default editor:

 `just -e`